-In his recent keynote address at the Call to Renewal conference in Washington, Sen. Barack Obama, D-Ill., affirmed that religious values will play an important role for his party in future elections.
+In his recent keynote address at the Call to Renewal conference in Washington, Senator Barack Obama, D-IL, affirmed that religious values will play an important role for his party in future elections.
 Citing religion's vital role in America both past and present, Sen. Obama's speech serves as a declaration that Democrats will make a concerted effort to join Republicans in using Christian moral values to back party positions.

 Drawing upon these values, Sen. Obama talked about the need to commit more tax dollars toward improving education about contraception, lowering abortion rates, and “helping assure that every child is loved and cherished.”
 Democratic Party Chairman Howard Dean has also connected policy to values, writing in an op-ed piece that child poverty and inequality in health care are immoral in the eyes of Americans.